 The California Ethnic and Multicultural Archives, also known as CEMA, is a division of the Special Collections Department of the University of California, Santa Barbara Library.
 CEMA is a permanent program that advances scholarship in ethnic studies through its varied collections of primary research materials.

 These unique collections document the lives and activities of African Americans, Asian/Pacific Americans, Chicanos/Latinos, and Native Americans in California.
 The collections represent the cultural, artistic, ethnic, and racial diversity that characterizes the state's population.
 Its materials are widely used not only by scholars, but also in K-12 classrooms and museum exhibitions.
 Organizations and individuals have committed to establishing their personal papers and archival materials for preservation and to be made accessible for research and study.

 CEMA was established to:

-- Enable and enhance research efforts to study the ethnic and racial diversity of the state and nation and attendant demographic and social issues; Support study and research in many disciplines, such as art, history, literature, sociology, political science, and economics;
+- Enable and enhance research efforts to study the ethnic and racial diversity of the state and nation and attendant demographic and social issues

 - Enrich the academic work of the ethnic studies departments in the University of California

 - Enhance the recruitment of underrepresented faculty and students

 - Insure, by preserving the materials, that future generations have access to the important historical documents

 Types of Acquisitions Sought

 There are two categories of materials which form CEMA.
 The first consists of personal papers of individuals including correspondence, diaries, speeches, photographs, manuscripts, and memorabilia.
 The second type consists of organizational records.
 These document the history of an institution, and include reports, minutes of meetings, agenda, memoranda, and publications.

 Makers of History